Multi-Group Fairness Evaluation via Conditional Value-at-Risk Testing: Concluding remarks

-We hope that future work explores the empirical implications of our testing proposal to demonstrate the trade-off between sample complexity and fairness guarantees from CVaR fairness.
+\emph{Future Work.} We hope that future work explores the empirical implications of our testing proposal to demonstrate the trade-off between sample complexity and fairness guarantees from CVaR fairness.
 Additionally, by shifting from max-gap fairness to CVaR fairness, we are able to gradually improve sample complexity but this could come at the cost of possibly overlooking performance gaps for uniquely rare and unsampled groups.
 While we believe this should be rare in practice and our framework is tunable, it would be valuable for future work to empirically examine this on multiple real-world use cases.
 Moreover, our results only hold for binary group-specific losses, i.e., $L \in \{0, 1\}$.
 Hence, developing theoretical guarantees for multi-group fairness notions with non-binary $L$, such as multicalibration is another direction for future investigation.
+Finally, we point out that our results only hold for a finite (although as large as desired) number of groups.
+However, providing theoretical guarantees for testing for multi-group fairness in the presence of uncountable continuous groups (e.g., human height) is also of interest in the community \cite{Johnson18-multicalibration, kearns2018preventing}.
+We highlight that CVaR fairness (Definition \ref{def:CVaRFairness}) can be straightforwardly generalized for continuous groups.
+However, the theoretical guarantees we provide don't automatically extend to handle such a definition.
+For this reason, we leave this contribution as future work.